 top of page

-We often assume that career growth stalls (or that we don't advance in the way that we would like) because we need more knowledge, experience, or technical skill.
-But in my work coaching leaders, I see something very different.
+We often assume that career growth stalls because we need more knowledge, experience, or technical skills.
+However, in my work coaching leaders, I see something quite different.

-Below are the four most common gaps I see - and some coaching prompts to help you reflect on your own habits and stretch into the next version of yourself.
+Below are the four most common gaps I see in leaders, along with coaching prompts to help you reflect on your habits and stretch into the next version of yourself.

 1. A Gap in Self-Awareness

 You can’t change what you can’t see.
-Many talented people operate on autopilot, repeating old habits or defaulting to behaviours that no longer serve them.
-They’re working hard, but not always working consciously.
+Many talented individuals operate on autopilot, repeating old habits or defaulting to behaviors that no longer serve them.
+They’re working hard but not always consciously.

 Try reflecting on: